-Equipment and Personal Items:
+Equipment and Personal Items

 ☐ Duffel bag: will need to fold down and fit into our waterproof bag (not to exceed 25 lbs. packed)

-☐ Sleeping bag, sleeping pad, ground tarp (approximately 5’x7’), sheet and small pillow.
+☐ Sleeping bag, sleeping pad, sheet, and small pillow.
 Sleep kits including these items may be rented for $50.
-(April, May, September and October trips require a medium weight synthetic-fill bag)

 ☐ Daypack for day hikes.
-It should be large enough to carry water, lunch and a camera, as well as a warm layer of clothing for spring & fall trips (750–2000 cu. in)
+It should be large enough to carry water, lunch, and a camera, as well as a warm layer of clothing for spring & fall trips (750–2000 cu. in).

 ☐ Two 1-liter water bottles: durable and reusable, insulated bottles recommended for trips in hot climates to prevent water from becoming too hot to drink.
-For day hikes, hydration systems like a CamelBak® are great, but you will still want 1 water bottle while in the boat
+For day hikes, hydration systems like a CamelBak® are great, but you will still want one water bottle while in the boat.

 ☐ Locking carabiner (for clipping a water bottle or personal dry bag into a raft)

 ☐ Headlamp or flashlight (consider bringing extra batteries)

 ☐ Photo I.D. – Very important.
-Adult passengers (18 years or older) will be required to show a government issued photo I.D. before boarding the helicopter at Whitmore Wash (along the river).
+Adult passengers (18 years or older) will be required to show a government-issued photo I.D. before boarding the helicopter at Whitmore Wash (along the river).

-☐ Sunglasses (preferably polarized) with securing strap (consider bringing a spare)
+☐ Polarized sunglasses with securing strap (consider bringing a spare)

 ☐ Small, quick-drying towel

-☐ Toiletries, including biodegradable soap (such as Campsuds or Dr. Bronner’s)
+☐ Toiletries, including biodegradable soap (such as Campsuds or Dr. Bronner’s) and shampoo

 ☐ Sunscreen and lip protection: waterproof & SPF 30 or higher (aerosol sprays not recommended)